linksmart/border-gateway/README.md

 * Click here to use swagger [Click here](http://hareeqi.com/swagger/?host=https://bgw.hareeqi.com/bgw-auth&url=https://raw.githubusercontent.com/hareeqi/iot-bgw/master/swagger.json)

 ## Configs
-* You can edit config.env to your desired settings
 * All configs for the bgw are passed as envaiorment variables
+* You can suppliy envaiorment variables from a file by providing config.env or config.json or both
 * Each bgw component has a config prifix (**EI_, HTTP_PROXY_, MQTT_PROXY_, AUTH_SERVER_, AAA_CLIENT_**)
 * Shared config like the aaa client, can be used globally like AAA_CLIENT_ or selectivily like EI_AAA_CLEINT_
-* If configs gets complicated, you write in JSON and use this site to conver it [json2env](http://hareeqi.com/json2env/)
+* note: configs in config.json will be converted to envaiorment variables and passed to all components

 ## Components
 * https://github.com/hareeqi/iot-bgw-external-interface